-PUC's rate application was filed on the basis of the Guidelines.
-In fixing new distribution rates and charges for PUC, the Board has applied the policies described in the Reports.
+Woodstock Hydro's rate application was filed on the basis of the Guidelines.
+In fixing new distribution rates and charges for Woodstock Hydro, the Board has applied the policies described in the Report.

-As outlined in the Reports, distribution rates under the 3rd Generation IRM are to be adjusted by a price escalator less a productivity factor (X-factor) of 0.72% and PUC's utility specific stretch factor of 0.4%.
+As outlined in the Report, distribution rates under the 2nd Generation IRM are to be adjusted by a price escalator less a productivity factor (X-factor) of 1.0%.
 Based on the final 2009 data published by Statistics Canada, the Board has established the price escalator to be 1.3%.
-The resulting price cap index adjustment is therefore 0.18%.
+The resulting price cap index adjustment is therefore 0.3%.
 The Board has adjusted the rate model to reflect the newly calculated price cap index adjustment.
-The price cap index adjustment applies to distribution rates (fixed and variable charges) uniformly across all customer classes.
+This price cap index adjustment applies to distribution rates (fixed and variable charges) uniformly across all customer classes.
 An adjustment for the transition to a common deemed capital structure of 60% debt and 40% equity was also effected.